 Hindsight is a wonderful thing, isn’t it?
 Looking back on my first thru hike, it’s safe to say I have picked up a few tips and tricks for the future.
 The one mistake I made was not setting off early enough in the mornings.
 I’m a notoriously bad morning person and always struggle to get up early, but in future, I’ll be making sure I am up early and set off no later than 8am, ideally before.
 Getting up early, especially in the summer, means you’ll get a large amount of miles under your belt before the midday heat, and will also give yourself more time through the day to stop for breaks and just generally not have to rush.
 On my last day, I didn’t get into Eastbourne until 9pm, and I was absolutely exhausted.
 But that’s because I didn’t set off until after 9:30am, which is just too late when you’re walking 26 miles in a day!

-Another lesson I learnt from hiking the South Downs Way was to always take a hat – rookie error I know!
-I forgot to take a hat, and unfortunately, ended up walking in a heatwave for the last 2 days!
-Fortunately, I drank plenty of water and somehow managed to avoid getting heatstroke, but I’ll definitely be taking a hat on all future hikes.
+Another lesson I learnt from hiking the South Downs Way was to always take a hat – rookie error, I know.
+I forgot to take a hat, and unfortunately, ended up walking in a heatwave for the last two days.
+Fortunately, I drank plenty of water and somehow managed to avoid getting heatstroke, but I’ll definitely be packing a hat on all future long distance hikes.

 Finally, the last lesson I learnt was to get more miles in at the start of the trip.
 I ended up walking the highest amount of miles on my last day, when my feet were already sore and my legs were already tired.
 In future, I’ll make sure to get the highest mileage done at the start of the trip when I’m feeling fresher.